ibukunoluwa792/Insurance/README.md

 2. State: State where the policyholder resides
 3. Coverage Gap: Indicates if there was a gap in coverage
 4. CreditScore: Credit score of the policyholders
-5. Age: Age of the policyholder
+5. Age: Age of the policyholders
 6. NumberOfVehicles: Number of vehicles covered under the policy
-7. NewestVehicleAge: Age of the newest vehicles in the policy
+7. NewestVehicleAge: Age of the newest vehicle in the policy
 8. PriorAccidentCount: The Number of prior accidents
 9. ZipCode: Policyholder's zip code
 10. TimeInsured: Duration the policy has been active